Embedding user-centred thinking: designing a new B2B system for Thames Water

 I would be designing for professional users with specialist knowledge, so I needed to rapidly get up to speed on their needs.
 I used a mix of methods:

-• Reviewed large volumes of customer feedback, using generative AI to provide summaries while also reading a lot myself to ensure I internalised it.
+• Reviewed large volumes of customer feedback, using generative AI to provide summaries while also reading large amounts myself to make sure I internalised it.

 • Ran interviews and usability sessions with real users (property developers, consultants, homeowners), all of whom I recruited myself via an existing user panel.